jbargu/firefox-youtube-downloader/README.md

 ## Setup ##

 To get this working, there's a little setup to do.
+The signed `.xpi` file can be downloaded from [the release page](https://github.com/jbargu/firefox-youtube-downloader/releases/tag/v1.0.0).

 ### Mac OS/Linux setup ###